 remember that content files are created inside the user directory in the the

 data subdirectory (that is the one special data directory mentioned

-Game files are not intend to have any dependencies for a very simple reasons: the player is using only one game file (excluding original and the dirty ESP/ESM system) at a time and therefore no game file can depend on other game file, and since a game file makes the base for addon files it can not depend on addon files.
+Game files are not intended to have any dependencies for a very simple reasons: the player is using only one game file (excluding original and the dirty ESP/ESM system) at a time and therefore no game file can depend on another game file, and since a game file makes the base for addon files it can not depend on addon files.

 As you would imagine, project files make sense only in combination with actual

 content files.
 In fact, each time you start to work on new content file and a